ooples/pine_script_docs/source/concepts/Sessions.rst

 If you want to use the same session specifications used for the chart's main symbol, omit the third argument in `ticker.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_ticker{dot}new>`__; it is optional.
-Or, if you want your code to explicitly declare your intention, use the ``syminfo.session`` built-in variable.
+If you want your code to explicitly declare your intention, use the ``syminfo.session`` built-in variable.
 It holds the session type of the chart's main symbol::

     //@version=5